-The purpose of this consultation is to inform interested parties that Health Canada is seeking comments on a proposed regulatory initiative that would introduce mandatory requirements for lithium-ion batteries and consumer products containing lithium-ion batteries under the Canada Consumer Product Safety Act (CCPSA).
+The purpose of this pre-consultation was to inform interested parties that Health Canada sought comments on a proposed regulatory initiative that would introduce mandatory requirements for lithium-ion batteries and consumer products containing lithium-ion batteries under the Canada Consumer Product Safety Act (CCPSA).

-To participate in this consultation, stakeholders are asked to submit responses to the questionnaire on the Notice of Intent – Proposed new requirements for lithium-ion batteries and consumer products containing lithium-ion batteries under the CCPSA:
+Stakeholders participated in this pre-consultation by submitting responses to a questionnaire on the Notice of Intent – Proposed new requirements for lithium-ion batteries and consumer products containing lithium-ion batteries under the CCPSA, which was available online or by email.
+This pre-consultation was open for comment from December 2, 2025 to February 14, 2026 (75 calendar days).

-Feedback collected through this pre-consultation will be used to inform the development of mandatory requirements that align with the purpose of this proposal.
+Feedback collected will be used to inform the development of mandatory requirements that align with the purpose of this proposal.

 - Manufacturers of lithium-ion batteries